darraricks-gmail/splitter/README.md

-Prerequisites

 This repo contains a test setup to verify data is processed sufficiently via the following application

-1.Agent - Reads from a specified file and forwards the contents to a ‘Splitter’
+Agent: Reads from a specified file and forwards the contents to a ‘Splitter’

-2. Splitter - Receives data from an ‘Agent’ and randomly splits the data between the two configured ‘Target’ hosts
+Splitter: - Receives data from an ‘Agent’ and randomly splits the data between the two configured ‘Target’ hosts

-3. Target - Receives data from a ‘Splitter’ and writes it to a file on disk
+Target: Receives data from a ‘Splitter’ and writes it to a file on disk

 The application will be hosted in docker each service Agent, Splitter and 2 Targets run in an individual docker container.
 A test container will also be deployed with the application

-Project Highlights:
+## Project Highlights:
 -  Agent is driven test harness using a volume that is shared across application containers to iterate through any set of data scenarios given a file set
 (include file structure explanation)
 - Each test case is associated with specific data file covering a different expectation